anpaz/qstack/README.md

 # Layers

 A layer represents an abstraction for a JIT quantum compiler.
 A layer defines an **input and an output instruction sets**.
-Its main task is to take instructions in the input instruction set, and generate **gadgets** defined in terms of the output instruction set.
+Its main task is to take instructions from the input instruction set, and generate **gadgets** defined in terms of the output instruction set.

 ## Types of layers